 - Pick a niche.
-It’s much productive and easier to work with a market niche or group of customers.
-A niche market allows creating more effective, repeatable, and scalable sales propositions.
+It’s much more productive and easier for people to work with a market niche or group of customers.
+A niche market allows the creation of more effective, repeatable, and scalable sales propositions.
 Moreover, it is much easier to track the results of your marketing campaigns and business scale in general.

 - Use Customers’ Feedback.
 After your first launch, you’ve probably gathered lots of feedback.
 You can use this data to understand what your customers need to be added or upgraded to create a perfect product for them.

 - Study Competitors’ TA.
 You’ve probably been there studying your competitors at the very beginning of your startup development.
 Go back now to check how the most successful of them interact with their customers.
 Such research will help to recognize some details that will help to scale your business by attracting new customers.

 Use Marketing Techniques

 Though marketing is the core struggle of young companies, it is the only way to represent your product and reach out to your target audience, which is crucial for business growth.